jeromecst/scripts/README.md

 ---

-in order to run the script, you need to set permission `chmod +x script.sh`.
+* in order to run the script, you need to set permission `chmod +x script.sh`.

+* you can install all script by executing `./install.sh`

 ### ddir.sh

 simple script to decrypt all `.gpg` files, recursively, in a folder.

-usage : `./ddir.sh folder/`
+usage : `ddir.sh folder/`

 _example of output :_